-An In-House Inspector are those who perform Pre-Use or Periodic Inspections for their own company.
+An In-House Inspector is one who performs Pre-Use or Periodic Monitoring for their own company.

 The In-House Operator Inspector Certification (hereinafter known as the “In-House Inspector Certification”) is designed for those individuals who perform the Operator Operational Inspections for their own organizations as described in the ANSI-ACCT 03-2019 Standard, Chapter 1, Section B.1.3. (daily, monthly and quarterly in-house physical and operational inspections).
 An In-House inspector by definition is not a Professional Third-Party Inspector.
 ACCT standards require an annual inspection by an outside qualified third party.

 To be eligible to sit for the Inspector Certification In-House Inspector Exam, you will need to ensure you meet the following:

 - Be at least 21 years of age

 - Have a high school diploma, GED or equivalent

 - Meet minimum experience requirements for providing inspections as outlined in C.1 through C.2 .10 of the Qualified Course Professional Guidelines (QCP) Inspectors section.
 (C2.7 and C2.8 are waived for In-House inspectors)

 - Meet visual requirements (pass eye exam with a visual acuity of J2 or better)

 All test applicants must provide proof of employment (via signed Supervisor’s Endorsement) and proper insurance (e.g. of appropriate level) for inspection services.
 See below for specific category requirements: